SR L1 class: Numbering

 The locomotives were originally numbered A753–A759, and A782–A789, but were later renumbered by the Southern Railway as 1753–1759 and 1782–1789.
-All passed to British Railways (BR) in 1948 and were again renumbered between 31753 and 31789.
+All passed to British Railways in 1948 and renumbered 31753 to 31789.
+The BR power classification, introduced in January 1949, was initially 2P, but this was revised to 3P in October 1953.

 Operational details

 The locomotives were used on express trains on the South Eastern main lines from London to Dover, Ramsgate and Hastings.
 They remained on these duties until the mid-1930s when they were gradually replaced on the heavier trains by the older "King Arthur" and newer "Schools" classes.
 They continued to be used on the former London Chatham and Dover Railway main line to Dover and Ramsgate until after the Second World War and the nationalisation of British Railways in 1948.
 The transfer of Bulleid "Light Pacifics" to these services in the early 1950s made the class largely redundant.
 Some were briefly transferred to Eastleigh and to replace worn out locomotives on cross-country services, but most spent their careers between London and the Kent coast.
 Withdrawals began in 1959, and the final example (31786) was withdrawn in February 1962.
-None survived to be preserved.
+None were preserved.